 Pros of Portable Air Purifiers:

-- These purifiers are simple and easy to use by plugging into a wall outlet and pressing the start button.
+- These purifiers are easy to use by plugging into an outlet and pressing a button.

 - They cost less money to buy.